DaveDson/Ponyhack/README.markdown

 ------------

 This program was written in Python version 2.7.3

-It relies heavily on the libtcod library for roguelikes, version 1.5.1
+It relies heavily on the libtcod library for roguelikes, version 1.5.1.
+Documentation for libtcod can be found at http://doryen.eptalys.net/data/libtcod/doc/1.5.1/index2.html

 License
 -------